 Norfolk is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 242,742 people and 81 constituent neighborhoods, Norfolk is the second largest community in Virginia.

-The armed forces are a huge part of the life in Norfolk, employing 7.81% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Retail industries employ 13.13% and 11.20% of the civilian workforce, respectively.
+7.81% of the workforce is employed in the armed forces, making the military a huge focus of life in Norfolk.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Healthcare and Retail industries respectively employ 13.13% and 11.20% of the civilian workforce.

 Also of interest is that Norfolk has more people living here who work in computers and math than 95% of the places in the US.

 Norfolk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Norfolk is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.83% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Norfolk is somewhat higher than in the average US city of 21.84%: 28.83% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Norfolk in 2018 was $29,830, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,320 for a family of four.
 However, Norfolk contains both very wealthy and poor people as well.